Skip to main content

 In the moment, I wondered what walking on that street would feel like, how the hundreds of thousand lives killed in the genocide are remembered, what impact the experience left on the survivors and most importantly why someone would think a war is a solution to any problem.

-In war, killing is negotiation and without victory there can be no peace.
-Whilst our actions and their consequences may not be on the war scale, I hope we are a lot more thoughtful about how we affect/impact people so it doesn’t take us years to realize what we have done.
-It maybe too late.
+Whilst our actions and their consequences may not be on the war scale, I hope we are a lot more thoughtful about how we impact people, so it doesn’t take us years to realize what we have done.
+It may be too late.

 God loves you!